adamsdally/adventure/README.md

 # adventure

-Made for the Game Jolt 2016 adventure competition by Adam Dally.
+Made for the Game Jolt 2016 adventure competition by Adam Dally and Rachel Krieg.